astroterm/outer-space/README.md

 # outer-space

-My homelab, running Kubernetes (kubeadm) on Talos Linux, with GitOps/CD managed by Flux.
+My homelab, running Kubernetes on Talos Linux, with GitOps/CD managed by Flux.